 Asana uses well-crafted win-back emails to re-engage churned customers.

-Once you’ve decided on a strategy for reducing the churn rate, you’ll need the right tool to help you execute it.
-Userpilot is just that tool.
+Once you’ve decided on a systemic strategy for identifying root causes, you’ll need the right analytical tool to help you execute it.
+Userpilot is designed to help you reduce customer attrition rate by uncovering the ‘why’ behind user drop-offs.
+It helps you in three key ways:

 Monitor product engagement and user behavior